AnnotationPortal/DatathonandHackathon.github.io/README_update_2025.md

 You provide the deliverables in the form of software packages with instructions on how to run them (read-me files).
 The software must run on any system (Unix or Windows).

 The evaluation committee will perform independent evaluations of performance on withheld data, not previously seen by the teams.
 **The performance measure for the classifiers will be F1 scores.
 Bonus points are available for teams using additional evaluation metrics such as Cohen's Kappa or Krippendorff's Alpha or use the fine-tined model on unseen data.**

 You can share the files with us in any way you want.
 The easiest for you is probably uploading it to any cloud storage and sharing the link with us.

+All deliverables, including annotations and evaluations, must be summarized and completed by **August 5, 2025**.

 ### Prizes